mikkosyrja/speedcrunch-sailfish/README.md

 - Decimal, binary, octal and hexadecimal bases
 - Built-in functions, constants and units with search
 - User defined variables and functions

+UI is generally quite cramped in Jolla 1, because standard Sailfish buttons seem to have fixed height regardless of screen size.
+Will not fix it, but try to keep it somehow usable for now.

 ### Usage